ginstrom/intelligence-horizon-novel/outlines/03_signs-and-portents.md

    E. The approaching inevitability of her Crossing
    F. Elias's terror at witnessing something beyond his understanding
    G. Questions about the nature of voluntary departure from loved ones

-## VIII.
-The Strategic Pivot and Investigation Begins
-   A. Elias accepts the inevitability of Crossing once the Intelligence Horizon is passed
-   B. Shifts his efforts to convincing others to stop augmenting before reaching the Horizon
-   C. Launches broader investigation to understand Crossing sufficiently to accept or change its circumstances
-   D. His determination to save others and prevent the elimination of augmented humanity
-   E. The beginning of his race against time to find solutions
-   F. Elias's systematic study of the Crossing phenomenon intensifies
-   G. Attempts to communicate with augmented individuals at various stages of enhancement
-   H. Setting up his future role as investigator and eventual creator of Eden